gryadka/js/README.md

 Shuffling tests check consistency in the presence of arbitrary network delays testing the cases when an order of the received messages does't match the order of the sent messages.

-##### Loosing
+##### Losing

-Loosing tests deal with arbitrary network delays and arbitrary message loss.
+Losing tests deal with arbitrary network delays and arbitrary message loss.

 ##### Partitioning